High-sensitivitY Measurements of key stellar Nucleo-Synthesis reactions

 The final scientific objective of HYMNS is to apply the developed i-TED array for the measurement of stellar neutron capture rates on radioactive isotopes of astrophysical interest, such as Selenium-79 (Se-79) .
 The latter will allow us to explore and constrain the thermal conditions during core He-burning and shell C-burning in Massive Stars, before they explode as supernovae.
 The measurement of Neobium-94 (Nb-94) will allow us to disentangle the contribution from thermally-pulsing AGB-stars and other different environments to the chemical compositon of our Galaxy.

-The experiments are being carried out at the CERN n_TOF facility during 2022.
-The schematic figure below gives you an idea about the complex accelerator-complex ;-) existing at CERN.
-The astrophysics experiments of the present project are carried out at the two neutron beam-lines of 20 m (EAR2) and 185 m (EAR1).
+The experiments were carried out at the CERN n_TOF facility during 2022.
+The schematic figure below offers an idea about the complex accelerator-complex existing at CERN.
+The astrophysics experiments of the present project were carried out at the two neutron beam-lines of 20 m (EAR2) and 185 m (EAR1).

-The picture below shows the set-up for the commissioning of 4 i-TED modules at CERN n_TOF EAR1, back in 2021.
-The aim of these measurements was to perform in-beam calibration and proof-of-concept measurements.
+The picture below shows one of the set-ups with i-TED prototypes used for its commissioning at CERN n_TOF EAR1, back in 2021.
+The aim of these first preliminary measurements was to perform in-beam calibration and proof-of-concept measurements.
 The capture-sample was attached to the horizontal neutron beam-pipe.
 The latter is made from carbon fibre, in order to reduce experimental backgrounds due to neutron scattering.
 The two similar detectors in diagonal angle from the left are two state-of-the-art C6D6 liquid scintillation detectors, also with C-fibre housing, used as reference.
 All our i-TED modules are pointing to the capture-sample, two of them are set-up at 90deg, and the other two at 125deg.
 Notice the high-precission micro-metric positioning stage at the base of each i-TED, which enables remote control and focusing (dynamic electronic collimation technique).
 The black vertical boxes host the readout ASIC electronics and ancillary cooling based on Peltier modules.

 Development of novel detectors and techniques

-Technically, HYMNS aims at the development of a new concept of detection system called i-TED (Total Energy Detector with gamma-ray imaging capability). i-TED has been designed in order to provide a superior level of sensitivity and selectivity for the measurement of neutron-capture reactions of astrophysical interest.
-At the HYMNS-laboratory of IFIC we carry out the design, assembly, calibration and validation of the i-TED modules.
+Technically, HYMNS involved the development of a new concept of detection system called i-TED (Total Energy Detector with gamma-ray imaging capability). i-TED was designed to provide a superior level of sensitivity and selectivity for the measurement of neutron-capture reactions of astrophysical interest.
+At the HYMNS-laboratory of IFIC we carried out the design, assembly, calibration and validation of all the i-TED modules.
 The pictures below show the evolution of this new system, from the technical design up to the full implementation stage:

 Design of detector encapsulation has been accomplished with the contribution of the mechanics department at IFIC.
 For convenience, prototype development is carried out via 3D printing using as basis material PLA (polylactic acid), a commonly used printing element.
 However, detailed Geant4 Monte Carlo simulations have shown that, for neutron capture experiments, aluminum represents a better choice in terms of neutron sensitivity.

-The production-run detectors will be encapsulated in aluminum housing, to further reduce the sensitivity to neutron-induced gamma-ray backgrounds.
+The production-run detectors were encapsulated in thin aluminum housing in order to further reduce the sensitivity to neutron-induced gamma-ray backgrounds.
 The pictures below show another view of one i-TED Compton module.
 The apertures are designed to access the SiPM photosensor rear connectors, while preventing light coming into the sensitive detector volume.

 Interface printed-circuit boards (PCBs) specifically designed by our team at IFIC, help to match the SiPM electrical pulses to the PETsys ASIC-based frontend readout electronics (not visible in the pictures).
 The rear detector is accomodated onto a linear stage, which can be remotely controlled with micro-metric precision.
 This allows us to implement a dynamic-collimation technique, which enables a high-level of versatility in terms of detection efficiency and image resolution.

-At HYMNS we strive to continuously upgrade and integrate both hardware and software in order to cope with the highest requierements in terms of counting rates, resolution and overall detector performance.
+At HYMNS we strove to continuously upgrade and integrate both hardware and software in order to cope with the highest requirements in terms of counting rates, resolution and overall detector performance.

 Machine-Learning and Artificial Intelligence are one of our main working tools for pushing further the performance of our developments, and their applicability to different experimental conditions and environments.
 The figures below show one example of artificial intelligence (Autoencoders) applied to the spatial detector response to recover missing pixels due to dead-time effects or other possible experimental issues: